bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 The second possibility to regain partially lost type information is to provide a set of functions with the same name but each with a different type for the first parameter that all have a common generalisation type.
+A special function invocation does a dispatch by reading the actual value property that is otherwise statically known through the the type.

 A typical example is the loss of array length type information.
 Given a naive `UTF8` representation as 1-4 `Byte`s the `code-point` is computed depending on